Friday, 28 June 2024

 HOW TO REACH

-This place Nanguneri in on the High way from Tirunelveli to Nagarcoil & Kanyakumari via Valliyur.
-The temple is on the banks of Chetruthamarai Kulam and 1 KM from Naguneri railway station, 2 KM from Nanguneri village, 15 KM from Thirukkurungudi another divya desam, 27 KM from Tirunelveli, 50 KM from Nagarcoil and 52 KM from Kanyakumari.
+This place Nanguneri is on the Highway from Tirunelveli to Nagercoil & Kanyakumari via Valliyur.
+The temple is on the banks of Chetruthamarai Kulam and 1 km from Naguneri railway station, 2 km from Nanguneri village, 15 km from Thirukkurungudi another divya desam, 27 km from Tirunelveli, 50 km from Nagarcoil, and 52 km from Kanyakumari.

 Narasimhar